fclaerho/buildstack/README.md

 The canonical example of types 4 is Maven.
 Types 4 enforce configuration and convention over programming.
 A type 4 knows when, what and how to build, assuming your provide the bootstrap information.
+For some typical projects you might have very little to provide: a project name, version and authors (this is convention.)

 ### Chosing a Build Stack ###